In general, a shift register is characterized by some or all of the following control and data signals:

 In addition, SRLs have address inputs (A3, A2, A1, A0 inputs for SRL16) determining the length of the shift register.
 The shift register can be a fixed static length or can be dynamically adjusted.
 In dynamic mode, each time a new address is applied to the address pins, the new bit position value is available on the Q output after the time delay to access the LUT.

 Synchronous and asynchronous set/reset control signals are not available in the SRL primitives.
-However, if your RTL code includes a reset, the AMD synthesis tool infers additional logic around the SRL to provide the reset functionality.
+However, if your RTL code includes a reset, the Xilinx synthesis tool infers additional logic around the SRL to provide the reset functionality.

-AMD recommends that you use the HDL coding styles represented in the Vivado Design Suite HDL Templates.
+Xilinx recommends that you use the HDL coding styles represented in the Vivado Design Suite HDL Templates.

 When using registers to obtain placement flexibility in the chip, turn off SRL inference using the following attribute: